Fancy Colored Pink Diamond Buying Guide

 Any pink diamond above 0.2 carats is considered large.
 Gems above one carat are exceptionally rare, and anything above two carats is extraordinary.
 Prices rise quickly with carat weight.

 You’ll frequently encounter the diamond descriptor, “type.”
 These scientific designations don’t directly correspond to the gem’s beauty.
 However, they do reflect rarity.
 Type I diamonds contain nitrogen in the carbon crystal structure, while Type II have no significant nitrogen.
 Type IA diamonds contain nitrogen in clusters rather than single atoms, as in Type IB.
 While both Type IIA and IIB lack any significant nitrogen,Type IIB diamonds contain boron, which gives them a blue or grey color.
 Pink diamonds may be either Type IA or Type IIA.
 Type II diamonds are rarer than Type I. Thus, they may sell at a slight premium.

 Argyle pink diamonds are Type IA and fluoresce blue under ultraviolet light.
 Type IIA diamonds occur in other pink diamond locales, including India, Brazil, and parts of Africa.
 However, according to Argyle Diamond Investments, pink diamonds from other sources may temporarily lighten or fade in sunlight or heat.

 Compared to diamonds from other sources, Argyle pink diamonds sell at higher prices and tend to be small but intensely colored.
 They often have secondary purple hues.

 Some treatments can improve diamond color.
 Gemological laboratories can reliably detect them, and treated specimens generally exhibit very vibrant hues.
 Gems that have undergone treatment are available at a significantly lower price than untreated natural diamonds.
 Gemological testing routinely includes tests for treatments.
-The certificate will note any treatments.
+The grade report will note any treatments.

 High Pressure-High Temperature Treatment (HPHT)